 Measuring the voltage across the light bulbs and the battery

-• To measure voltage, the meter must be connected in parallel, as shown in circuit diagram in Figure 2a.
+To measure voltage, connect the meter in parallel, as shown in the circuit diagram in Figure 2a.
 Connect one probe to each side of the lighted bulb or battery as shown in Figures 2b and 2c.